EngageMedia-video/cinematacms-archive/docs/rich_text_editor.md

 - Insert menu - You can insert a variety of media in your rich text without having to code the content in raw HTML.
 - Table menu - Allows you to insert an HTML table

+### Differences between CKEditor and TinyMCE
+- CKEditor contains more formatting styles by default.
+TinyMCE also contains all the important formatting styles (found in the Format menu), but CKEditor has more in its menu bar.
+- CKEditor also contains more HTML tags in its toobar dropdown.
+TinyMCE also has most of the HTML tags that CKEditor has (found in the toolbar or in the menu bar)
+- TinyMCE has an HTML Preview function, which can be found in the View menu.
+- TinyMCE has different styles for its numbered and bullet list.
+- TinyMCE has a Show Blocks function that visualizes the structure of the HTML
+- TinyMCE allows you to easily insert dates (found in Insert->Date/time)
+- TinyMCE makes it easy to insert links and html tables
+- TinyMCE's Format menu has options for different font styles and font sizes
+- TinyMCE has a tidy word count functionality found in the Tools menu
+- TinyMCE contains a lot of keyboard shortcuts which can be found in the Help menu

 ## Configuration